deeroen/4Gclinical/README.md

 # Challenge 4G clinical

-This is an application providing a solution to the test provided by 4G clinical.
+This is a python (>3.8) application providing a solution to the test provided by 4G clinical.
 This app involves a minimal frontend.
 The app was developed using Flask, and the documentation was tested using doctest.